 Medication Assisted Treatment

-Opioid addiction is a chronic disease, such as heart disease or diabetes, that cannot be cured, but it can be managed in a way that helps an addict return to a healthy and productive life.
-People can’t just quit addiction – they need help.
+Opioid addiction is a chronic disease that cannot be cured, but it can be managed in a way that helps individuals return to a healthy and productive life.
+People can’t just quit addiction – they need sustained help.

 Kentucky Mental Health Care professionals can help you in overcoming your substance abuse or opioid addiction.
-They will work with you to classify your previous treatment experiences, medical conditions, and other aspects that can relate to your care.
+They will work with you to understand your previous treatment experiences, medical conditions, and other aspects that relate to your individualized care.

-Research shows that a combination of drugs and therapies can effectively treat these disorders and that for some people with addiction, Medication Assisted Therapy may help maintain healing and is approved by the Food and Drug Administration (FDA).
+Research shows that a combination of medication(s) and therapy can effectively treat these disorders.
+Medication Assisted Treatment may help maintain a sober lifestyle and is approved by the Food and Drug Administration (FDA).

 - Improve patient survival